sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 #### File.Get
-We can use this API to get a file from SONiC device.
+We can use this API to get a file from a SONiC device.

 Arguments: absolute path string to an existing remote file
 ```